vygr/ChrysaLisp/docs/CSCRIPT.md

 Let's take a look at the `(compile-const)` function to see how we `stack` a constant as we scan the reverse polish input.
 What we want to do is add a new item onto the type stack, in this case its type is `:nil`.
-And we want to add a new instruction to the output that will perform this operation.
+We also want to add a new instruction to the output that will perform this operation.

 ```vdu
 (defun compile-const (_)